Exhibitions

 Our seasonal schedule focuses on a particular theme, medium, or concept.
 Regional artists are featured in the summer, traveling exhibitions are on display in the summer and fall, and our Annual Members Exhibition is on view in the winter.

 The Center's Galleries are free and open to the public.
-View exciting exhibitions year-round, and buy select artwork directly from the artists—a portion of the proceeds benefits the Centers for the Arts Bonita Springs.
+View exciting exhibitions year-round, and buy select artwork directly from the artists—a portion of the proceeds benefits Arts Bonita.

 MEMBERS ONLY EXHIBITION